tensorflow/model-analysis/g3doc/architecture.md

-The `tfma.extractors.SliceKeyExtractor` uses the slicing spec to determine which slices apply to each example input based on the extracted features and adds the coresponding slicing values to the extracts for later used by the evaluators.
+The `tfma.extractors.SliceKeyExtractor` uses the slicing spec to determine which slices apply to each example input based on the extracted features and adds the coresponding slicing values to the extracts for later use by the evaluators.

 ## Evaluation